Ameen Fares Rihani Papers and Audio Recordings

 Rights

-Donor retains full ownership of any and all copyright currently controlled in agreement with Khayrallah Center.
-Nonexclusive right to authorize all uses of these materials for non-commercial research, scholarly, or other educational purposes are granted to Khayrallah Center pursuant to Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA).
+The donor retains full ownership of any copyright and rights currently controlled.
+Nonexclusive right to authorize uses of these materials for non-commercial research, scholarly, or other educational purposes are granted to Khayrallah Center pursuant to U.S. Copyright Law.
+Usage of the materials for these purposes must be fully credited with the source.
+The user assumes full responsibility for any use of the materials.

 Language